robsingh/Python-Refresher/control_structure/README.md

 The items of the sequence object are assigned one after the other to the loop variable; to be precise the variable points to the items.
 For each item the loop body is executed.

+Different kinds of 'for' loop:
+1. Count-controlled - This is primarily used by C. Python does not have a count controlled loop implementation.
+It has a initialisation part, a termination expression, and a counting expression.

+2. Numeric Ranges - This is a simplified version of count-controlled loops.
+Starting with a start value and counting up to an end value.
+Python doesn't use this either.

+3. Iterator based for loop - This is the type of 'for' loop used by Python.
+It iterates over an enumeration of a set of items.
+In each iteration step, a loop variable is set to a value in sequence or other data collection.

+In Python, an 'else' block that follows a 'for' or 'while' loop is executed only if the loop completes normally, without encountering a 'break' statement.